The Ethiopian Flag: History, Colors and Meaning

 Pan-African Symbol

-Because Ethiopia maintained its independence through the colonial era, its tricolour became a Pan-African emblem.
-After World War II, many newly independent African states (beginning with Ghana in 1957) adopted red-yellow-green in homage to Ethiopia's resistance to colonial rule.
-For African peoples and the global Black diaspora, the Ethiopian colors came to signify African pride, anti-colonial struggle, and hope for freedom.
+Because Ethiopia maintained its independence during the colonial era, its tricolour became a Pan-African emblem.
+After World War II, many newly independent African states adopted red-yellow-green in homage to Ethiopia's resistance to colonial rule.

 The Lion of Judah Emblem

-After Menelik's death in 1913, the letter was removed and the stripe order was reversed to green-yellow-red (green on top) for reasons unknown.
+After Menelik's death in 1913, the letter was removed and the stripe order was reversed to green-yellow-red (green on top).
 The Lion of Judah, a crowned lion holding a cross, soon became the flag's central emblem for official purposes.

-Classic Lion of Judah flag emblem used on the imperial Ethiopian flag – the famous lion of Judah flag associated with Rastafari flag designs.
+Classic Lion of Judah emblem used on the imperial Ethiopian flag.

-• Represented Ethiopia's Solomonic dynasty and its link to the Ethiopian Orthodox Church
+- Represented the Solomonic dynasty and its link to the Ethiopian Orthodox Church

-• Served as Ethiopia's banner from Menelik through Emperor Haile Selassie (except 1936-1941 Italian occupation)
+- Served as Ethiopia's banner from Menelik through Emperor Haile Selassie (except 1936–1941 occupation)

-Historical Note: The old lion flag remains iconic and is still revered by groups like Ethiopian monarchists and the Rastafari movement.
-Under Haile Selassie, the tricolour with the lion came to stand for Ethiopia's ancient independence and became a powerful symbol of anti-colonial resistance worldwide.
+Historical note: The old Lion of Judah flag remains iconic and is still revered by Ethiopian monarchists and the Rastafari movement.

 The Ethiopian revolution of 1974 ended the monarchy and brought a socialist military junta known as the Derg to power.
-Upon deposing Emperor Haile Selassie, the Derg removed the imperial Lion of Judah from the flag – initially modifying the lion emblem by removing its crown and replacing the cross with a spear, and soon after discontinuing the emblem entirely.
+Upon deposing Emperor Haile Selassie, the Derg removed the imperial Lion of Judah from the flag and soon discontinued the emblem entirely.

 Plain Tricolour Era (1975–1987)